biometryhub/IBS_conference/content/talks.md

           </tr>
           <tr class="out budgets 1collapsed collapse multi-collapse" aria-expanded="false" style="height: 0px;">
           <td colspan="4">
           Bootstrap smoothed (or bagged; Breiman, 1996) parameter estimators have been proposed as an improvement on estimators found after preliminary data-based model selection.
 The key result of Efron (2014) is a formula for a delta method approximation to the standard deviation of the bootstrap smoothed estimator.
 This formula is valid for any exponential family of models and has the attractive feature that it simply re-uses the parametric bootstrap replications that were employed to find this estimator.
 It also has the attractive feature that it is applicable in the context of complicated data-based model selection.
 It is natural then to propose the use of a confidence interval that is centred on the bootstrap smoothed estimator and has width proportional to the estimate of this approximation to the standard deviation.
-We describe the results of an evaluation of the performance of this confidence interval, using a testbed that consists of two nested linear regression models and preliminary model selection using a t-test.

-References<p>Breiman, L. (1996) Bagging predictors.
+We describe the results of an evaluation of the performance of this confidence interval, using a testbed that consists of two nested linear regression models and preliminary model selection using a t-test.<p> References<p>Breiman, L. (1996) Bagging predictors.
 Machine Learning.<p>Efron, B. (2014) Estimation and accuracy after model selection.
 Journal of the American Statistical Association.<p>Kabaila, P. and Wijethunga, C. (2019) Confidence intervals centred on bootstrap smoothed estimators.
 Australian & New Zealand Journal of Statistics.<p>Kabaila, P. and Wijethunga, C. (2019) On confidence intervals centred on bootstrap smoothed estimators.
-Stat.
-<br><br>
+Stat. <br><br>
           </td>
           </tr>
           <tr class="clickable" data-toggle="collapse" id="2" data-target=".2collapsed">